Last updated: June 17, 2026

 Bottom line

 If you need help paying for child care in Washington, start with Working Connections Child Care, often called WCCC.
-It is the main state child care subsidy.
-Apply by phone at 844-626-8687 or online through Washington Connection while you also look for a provider.
+It is the main state child care subsidy for eligible families who need care while a parent works, is self-employed, attends approved education or training, participates in WorkFirst or another approved activity, or meets another program rule.
+Apply by phone at 844-626-8687 or online through Washington Connection.

 Urgent help if child care is blocking work, safety, or shelter

-If you could lose a job, training slot, housing, or safety plan because you do not have child care, do not wait for a perfect plan.
-Call the DCYF Child Care Contact Center at 844-626-8687 and say your situation is urgent.
-Then call the Family Center at 1-800-446-1114 and ask for providers that match your work hours, location, subsidy status, language, and child needs.
+If you could lose a job, training slot, housing, shelter placement, or safety plan because you do not have child care, call the DCYF Child Care Contact Center at 844-626-8687 and say when care must start.
+Then call the Child Care Aware of Washington Family Center at 1-800-446-1114 and ask for referrals that match your work hours, location, subsidy status, language needs, transportation limits, and your child’s needs.

 Where to start